 - Visits to the Dolmens: The guided visit to the Dolmens of Menga and Viera is an experience that will transport you to ancient times.

-More information on the official website of Antequera Tourism.
+- Further information at the official site Antequera Tourism.

 In Ronda you can enjoy various activities: Cultural routes, craft markets, olive oil tastings and visits to wineries.

-More information on the official website of Tourism of Ronda.
+- More information on the official website of Ronda Tourism.

 Mijas usually offers various flamenco shows and gastronomic tastings.
 There is as well as an equestrian show.